SchweizerischeBundesbahnen/journey-service/BusinessAspects.md

 ## Most typical use cases
 Most consumers will probably be interested in a simple train-connection from A to B. This scenario is supported in 2 steps usually:
+1. find the relevant origin and destination Place
+2. find the `Trip` connection between those

 * see [v2 APIs](v2/V2_APIs.md)
 * see v3 TODO